 |Click here for a definition of this term Internship Option:||No||Click here for a definition of this term Volunteer/Service Opportunities:||No|

 The world has seen some dramatic economic and financial changes in the past decade.
 One of the biggest stories has been the remarkable growth of the emerging economies.
-This short term study abroad course, comprising a 1 credit-hour STA course in the fall semester and a 4 credit-hour winter term course, considers the impact of growth in these economies on global growth and balance.
+This short term study abroad course, comprising a 1 credit-hour GBL course in the fall semester and a 4 credit-hour BUS/FIN course in the winter term, considers the impact of growth in these economies on global growth and balance.